-The AA concluded that the Plan will not affect the integrity of the Natura 2000 network.
+The AA concluded that the Plan will not affect the integrity of the Natura 2000 network72.

-Various policies and objectives have been integrated into the Proposed Draft Plan through the SEA, SFRA and AA processes.
-The preparation of the Proposed Draft Plan, SEA, AA and SFRA has taken place concurrently and the findings of the AA and SFRA have informed both the Proposed Draft Plan and the SEA.
+Various policies and objectives have been integrated into the Plan through the SEA, SFRA and AA processes (see Section 9).
+The preparation of the Plan, SEA, AA and SFRA has taken place concurrently and the findings of the AA and SFRA have informed both the Plan and the SEA.